 Is guacamole okay for diabetics at Chipotle?

 Ah, Chipotle – the sizzling veggie fajitas, the vibrant salsa, and, of course, that delicious guacamole.
-But if you’re being mindful of your health, you might wonder: Is that guac going to throw off my balance?
+But if you’re watching what you eat, you might wonder: Is that guac going to throw off your balance?

 FactorEffect on Levels